 [Mark] We got a question from the YouTube.

 I already knew, I was waiting for it.

 [Mark] You knew it!

-He wants to know if I just want the smoke lens, do I buy the single pane and then buy the smoke lens separate, or do you think it's better to have both the clear and smoke in thermal?
+[Mark] He wants to know if I just want the smoke lens, do I buy the single pane and then buy the smoke lens separately, or do you think it's better to have both the clear and smoke in thermal?

-I would probably do the clear and smoked in thermal that way it's anti-fog for ya'.
+I would probably do the clear and smoke in thermal.
+That way it's anti-fog for ya'.
 And also if it's a sunny day, you can throw in your smoke lens.
 If it's kind of cloudy and dreary keep the clear lens so you can see a lot better.
 It's always great to have multiple options for your lenses, guys.

 [Mark] There you go.
 You got a question, leave it in the comments below.
 Otherwise we will see you next time!